Tuesday, August 26, 2025

 MVP was founded by Jake Paul and Nakisa Bidarian in 2021.
 With the mission to provide more creative control to fighters, MVP works to identify, grow, and maximize return for its own events and talent partners.
 One year into its inception, MVP was nominated as one of the prestigious Sports Breakthroughs of the Year in 2022 by Sports Business Journal.
 MVP have produced Jake Paul’s last six global pay-per-view events, including the recent Paul vs. Perry match.
 The promotion company also signed one of the most decorated Hispanic athletes of all time, Amanda Serrano in its first year.
 Serrano and MVP made history in April of 2022 when Serrano went head to head with Katie Taylor, marking the first female fight to headline at Madison Square Garden, earning a nomination for Event of The Year by Sports Business Journal.
 MVP made history again in November 2024 with Jake Paul vs. Mike Tyson and Katie Taylor vs. Amanda Serrano 2, the first-ever live professional sports event on Netflix.
 MVP’s Paul vs. Tyson streamed live globally on Netflix and shattered records, becoming the most-streamed sporting event ever with 108 million live viewers globally.
 Co-founder Nakisa Bidarian was an executive producer of Paul vs. Tyson and the historic Triller Presents Mike Tyson v.
 Roy Jones Jr., which was the 8th most bought pay-per-view event in history.

-The Most Valuable Prospects series is produced and marketed by MVP.
-Boxlab Promotions served as the official licensed promoter of Most Valuable Prospects 12.
-The 12th event in the series continued the commitment from MVP co-founders Jake Paul and Nakisa Bidarian to highlight the world’s best up-and-coming boxing talent.
-All events within Most Valuable Prospects will take place on Friday nights in 2025.
-CELSIUS Live Fit Essential Energy, maker of lifestyle energy drink, is the exclusive energy drink sponsor of MVP and the Most Valuable Prospects series.
-TorkLaw, Event Tickets Center, and Fansly have also joined on to sponsor the Most Valuable Prospects series.
+The Most Valuable Prospects series is promoted by MVP and Boxlab Promotions and distributed globally by DAZN.
+The 14th event in the series, hosted by the Caribe Royale Resort, continued the commitment from MVP co-founders Jake Paul and Nakisa Bidarian to highlight the world’s best up-and-coming boxing talent.
+CELSIUS Live Fit Essential Energy, maker of lifestyle energy drinks, is the exclusive energy drink sponsor of MVP and the Most Valuable Prospects series.
+Fansly, TORKLAW and Event Tickets Center have also joined on to sponsor the Most Valuable Prospects series.

 For more information, follow on X via @MostVPromotions and @DAZNBoxing or on Instagram via @MostValuablePromotions and @DAZNBoxing.